cissic/cissic.github.io/_posts/2022-12-27-configuring-and-installing-emacs.md

 # Initialization files setup in Emacs

+## TL;DR

+An org source of this post can be found [here](https://github.com/cissic/cissic.github.io/blob/main/mysource/public-notes-org/2022-12-27-configuring-and-installing-emacs.org).
+This org-file can be used to tangle to required scripts:
+`install-packages.el` and
+`init.el`.
+Place them in your `./emacs.d` and hope it will run without problems on your machine.

 ## Problem description

 The aim of this post is to finally have clean and tidy Emacs initialization file.